-OBC4 the project impacts on the programme.
+144 441 OBC4 Pre-OBC funding - Delay in funding for the project impacts on the programme.
 Options for maximising funding available ahead of agreement of main funding progressed to enable early activities which will de-risk the project such as land assembly to take place.
 2 5 10 Cost of delay including Consultant fees, inflation, demobilisation and re-mobilisation costs.
 OBC5 impacts.
 Travel restrictions and social distancing due to covid-19 will impact access to the island for key workers or may result in a reduced number of key Alternative ways of working such as Virtual Meetings and Workshops being used where possible.
 Many members of the team are based in Jersey, which mitigates risk, and strategy to encourage local recruitment and procurement is also supporting this risk.
 Vaccine role out and general progress on pandemic also helping.
 2 5 10 Capital cost.
 OBC6 place sufficient funding required for the Affordability and funding to be considered as part of OBC decision by SOSG/POG and in the Assembly in Sept 2021.
 4 5 20 Cost of a 3,6,12 month delay. ОВС7 Project Delay due to political process - The political decision making process results in delays that impact on the Our Hospital project process timeline.
 Governance team established to support political decision making process.
 4 5 20 Cost of a 3,6,12 month delay.
-OBC8 Planning - A Planning Strategy has been developed in consultation with the DDP Planning Consultant in order to maintain critical timeline.
+OBC8 Planning - Risk around planning not being achieved or being delayed.
+This could be due to one or several of the following: A Planning Strategy has been developed in consultation with the DDP Planning Consultant in order to maintain critical timeline.
 The project team have a regular meeting with GoJ Development Control in order to regularly consult on all matters in relation to planning in order to obtain early feedback.
 4 5 20 Cost of a 3,6,12 month delay.
 OBC9 Financial management and control - Loss of key financial and project Risk monitored through regular discussions.
 Team assembled and in place.
 2 2 4 Additional consulting costs.